Skip to contents

 Fitting with adirmc

-adirmc is slower per evaluation but more robust to poor starting values and high-dimensional Omega.
-Run it interactively with larger n_sim for a production fit; the settings below are tuned for a fast vignette build.
+adirmc is slower per evaluation but more robust to poor starting values and high-dimensional Ω\Omega.
+The settings below are tuned for a fast vignette build; increase n_sim for production use.

 fit_irmc <- nlmixr2(